Step 4: Full View

 Should ENGCO apply a blanket prohibition on engineering titles for all non-degreed personnel, or recognize a legitimate exception for non-degreed personnel who hold a valid state professional engineer license?

-Verify Licensure, Retain PE Titles Selectively Board's choice Verify the licensure status of each non-degreed staff member, retain the 'Engineer' or 'Professional Engineer' title only for those holding a valid PE license, assign accurate non-engineering titles to all unlicensed non-degreed personnel, and add a credential key to the brochure distinguishing licensed PEs from other technical staff
+O1 Verify the licensure status of each non-degreed staff member, retain the 'Engineer' or 'Professional Engineer' title only for those holding a valid PE license, assign accurate non-engineering titles to all unlicensed non-degreed personnel, and add a credential key to the brochure distinguishing licensed PEs from other technical staff Board's choice

 The Licensure-Based Engineering Title Entitlement Recognition Obligation holds that non-degreed personnel who have satisfied state licensure requirements are entitled to use the 'Engineer' title regardless of formal educational background.
 The Licensure as Credential-Independent Title Legitimation principle supports this exception.
 Conversely, the Brochure Personnel Credential Differentiation Obligation requires the brochure to clearly distinguish between licensed PEs and non-degreed technical staff.
 The ENGCO Brochure Academic Qualification Accuracy Obligation prohibits assigning the title to high school graduates holding neither a degree nor a PE license.